Steins;Gate: Video games

 A third spin-off game titled Steins;Gate Senkei Kōsoku no Phenogram, was released on April 25, 2013, in Japan for Xbox 360 and PlayStation 3.
 The game offers alternative stories that vary in terms of canon, some from the viewpoint of other lab members besides Okabe.
 A PlayStation Vita port of the game was released on November 28, 2013.

 A sequel, Steins;Gate 0, was announced in March 2015.
 The game was released on PlayStation 3, PlayStation 4 and PlayStation Vita.
 It was originally scheduled to be released in Japan on November 19, 2015, but the release date was moved to December 10, 2015.
 Another sequel, tentatively referred to as Steins;???, was announced in October 2020.

 An updated version of Steins;Gate, titled Steins;Gate Elite, was released in 2018 in Japan for PlayStation 4, PlayStation Vita and Nintendo Switch.
 Unlike previous Science Adventure games, it is fully animated, using all the footage from the Steins;Gate anime series along with newly produced animation for most story routes not included in the anime series; the animation is played together with the script and voiced dialogue from the original game.
 The new animation is produced by White Fox, the studio that produced the anime series.

+Another updated version of Steins;Gate, titled Steins;Gate RE:BOOT, was released on Steam in August 2026, with releases planned for Nintendo Switch, Nintendo Switch 2, PlayStation 5, and Xbox Series X|S consoles on October 29.
+The game features re-recorded voice acting, updated art and visuals, newly-animated character sprites, and a new ending/route focused around one of the characters, Kiryuu Moeka.